 Put down your video game controllers and step away from your Mario Kart.
 The best way to race isn’t on a television, it’s down a volcano in Portland.

-But this is no children’s game — the PDX Adult Soapbox Derby, held each August, pits grown-up kids against each other, with each designing and assembling their own downhill racers in pursuit of maximum speed or big laughs.
+But this is no children’s game — the PDX Adult Soapbox Derby, held the third Saturday in August, pits grown-up kids against each other, with each designing and assembling their own downhill racers in pursuit of maximum speed or big laughs.

-The annual event returned for the 20th time Aug.
-20, 2016 to Mt.
+The annual event is held on Mt.
 Tabor, an extinct volcano that is now a forested urban park in Southeast Portland.
 Each year, dozens of teams build cars to zip down the course, a great mix of curves and straightaways, lined with picnicking onlookers — many sipping cool brews in the designated beer garden.

 Prizes for speed, engineering, fan-favorites and lifetime achievement are handed out to deserving daredevils, but the cheers may be more valuable than any award.
 Everything from streamlined, lacquered, wooden one-man bombers to fully-packed Scooby Doo Dream Machine doppelgängers zooms down the hill, making this a great day in the park for kids and the young-at-heart alike.